elopio/docs/source/includes/_transactionAPI.md

 #### **Returns:**

-* (boolean) `1` if the Staked REP/Ether is redeemed from the Dispute Crowdsourcers, Initial Reports, and Fee windows without any errors, or `0` otherwise.
+* (boolean) `true` if the Staked REP/Ether is redeemed from the Dispute Crowdsourcers, Initial Reports, and Fee windows without any errors, or `false` otherwise.